 Below are solutions to some common problems you might run in to while operating the AFM.
-For a wider range of solutions, refer to Chapter 4: Measuring AFM Images and Chapter 6: Image Artefacts, and page 34-35 of the TT-AFM Users Guide.
+For a wider range of solutions, refer to pages 34-35 of the TT-AFM Users Guide.

 8.1 Software Bugs

 If you are experiencing problems with the AFM software such as: